-Inspired by the original Delta Blues masters, Lady Valiant was formed in Georgia, United States in 2015 and currently based in Far North Queensland, Australia.
+Inspired by the original Delta Blues masters, Lady Valiant is a Blues/Rock band formed in Georgia, United States in 2015 and currently based in Far North Queensland, Australia.

-Relocating to Port Douglas Queensland in 2016, founding members, Glenna Lynes a South Carolina native and Marty Brown from country Victoria, create a 'less is more' Blues/ Rock soundscape that lacks for nothing with its minimalistic approach.
+Relocating to Port Douglas Queensland in 2016, founding members, Glenna Lynes a South Carolina native and Marty Brown from country Victoria, create a 'less is more' soundscape that lacks for nothing with its minimalistic approach.
 Fusing genres, Lady Valiant mix old school blues from the Deep South with a twist of modern rock into their original music.
 Using a unique blend of dirty slide guitar, raw soulful vocals and a solid drum groove they bring an authentic fresh sound to the stage with raw power and originality.

 uniquely blend elements of Soul, Blues and Folk to create a fun, funky and dirty sound.